Skip to main content

 Accurate calculations and General calculations are based on an algorithm using the athlete's heart rate during training for the calculation.
 Simple calculation is an existing method based on the RPE determined by the athlete after training.

-In order to use the Accurate Calculation or General Calculation method, it is necessary to enter the athlete's Maximal Heart Rate and Resting Heart Rate in their Performance Data.
-The algorithm takes into account the so-called heart rate reserve, so it is the resting heart rate that is important for the calculation.
+The Accurate Calculation and General Calculation methods work from the athlete's Maximal Heart Rate and Resting Heart Rate, set in their Performance Data.
+The algorithm uses the so-called heart rate reserve, so the resting heart rate matters just as much as the maximum.

 Accurate calculation